lexibank/tlopo/out/vol3/chapter10.md

-It is probable that &ast;qayawan denoted a strangler fig taxon.
-The Gedaged, Kara, Tolai and Patpatar reflexes each denote a taxon of strangler figs: Ficus benjamina ('weeping fig, Java fig, Java willow' ), F. katabibi and F. rebareba are described by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 139) as stranglers.4 The Micronesian and Niuean reJflexes denote F. prolixa, also a strangler.
-Kara, Tolai and Patpatar are located in New Ireland, i.e. in the Oceanic heartland of the Bismarcks, and I assume that they are likely to retain the original sense of &ast;qayawan, whereas F. tinctoria (Muyuw, Wayan) and F. pritchardii (Wayan), neither of them stranglers, are more likely to reflect shifts in denotation.
-Whether POc &ast;qayawan denoted a taxon which included all strangler fig species or just a subset, we cannot tell.
+It is probable that _&ast;qayawan_ denoted a strangler fig taxon.
+The Gedaged, Kara, Tolai and Patpatar reflexes each denote a taxon of strangler figs: Ficus benjamina ('weeping fig, Java fig, Java willow'), F. katabibi and F. rebareba are described by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 139) as stranglers.[^4] The Micronesian and Niuean reflexes denote F. prolixa, also a strangler.
+Kara, Tolai and Patpatar are located in New Ireland, i.e. in the Oceanic heartland of the Bismarcks, and I assume that they are likely to retain the original sense of _&ast;qayawan_, whereas F. tinctoria (Muyuw, Wayan) and F. pritchardii (Wayan), neither of them stranglers, are more likely to reflect shifts in denotation.
+Whether POc _&ast;qayawan_ denoted a taxon which included all strangler fig species or just a subset, we cannot tell.

 <table>
 <tr>